HomeESP32UART TutorialsConfigure and Simple TX/RX

 }

-• RX Task will be used to receive the data from the UART.
-Here we will first create a buffer to store the received data
+• RX Task will be used to receive the data from the UART and then log the received data to the terminal.

-• We will receive the data using the function uart_read_bytes.
-It takes the following parameters
+• Receive the data using the function uart_read_bytes.
+It takes the following parameters.

-• @TickType_t ticks_to_wait, The time to wait for the data to arrive, 500 ms in this example
+• @TickType_t ticks_to_wait, The time to wait for the data to arrive, 200 ms in this example.

 • @ESP_LOGI, is used to log the received data to the terminal.